textura-agency/vue-smoothpage/README.md

     } = useSmoothPage()

 Methods "reload( resetPosition?: boolean )", "destroy( resetPosition?: boolean )", "init( resetPosition?: boolean )" accept prop "resetPosition" (by default is false), which reset scroll position (set position to 0 instantly)

+**if "resetScrollPositionOnStateChanging" set to "true" the scroll position will reset anyway**